aialferov/configs/README.md

 # Dotfiles

-Settings for VIM, Git and Terminal input.
+Settings for Vim, Git and Terminal input.

 ## Usage